RU09342/milestone-1-communicating-with-will-byers-mammarelm7-tensfeldm4/Milestone_StrangerThings/README.md

 must be hooked up to VCC which I chose to be 5V.
 Each leg then is connected to a 1K resistor to limit the current running through the nMOS transistors.
 The nMOS transistors are used as low side switches.
 This means that the gate is connected to a GPIO pin on the microcontroller which controls whether the led is on or not.
 1K pulldown resistors are needed between the gate and ground for each of these transistors so that they aren't floating.
-The headers on the bottom of the board where used to breakout the pins to a breadboard.
+The headers on the bottom of the board were used to breakout the pins and power to a breadboard.

 ### Red control: P1.2
 ### Green control: P1.3